anaston/cca_pls_toolkit/documentation/docs/index.md

 - Winkler AM, Renaud O, Smith SM, Nichols TE (2020) [Permutation inference for canonical correlation analysis.](https://doi.org/10.1016/j.neuroimage.2020.117065) Neuroimage 220, 117065

 Please use the menu on the left to get started with the toolkit.
-Feel free to email us if you have any feedback.

 ## Contributors